HenrikBengtsson/CBI-software/README.md

 This will download the software, extract it, and install it to `${SOFTWARE_HOME}/bat-<version>/`.
 The corresponding module file will be installed to `${MODULE_HOME}/bat/<version>.lua`.
 Some software like **bat** is prebuilt for Linux when downloaded, whereas other software like **R** will be built from source code.

 _Comment: All modules have been verified to install on the Wynton HPC and the C4 environments.
 These are both running Rocky 8 and are configured similarly.
 Some of the software has also been verified to install on Ubuntu 22.04._

+## License

+This tool set is licensed under the GNU Public License (GPL) v3.
+Copyright holder is Henrik Bengtsson.